American Zoot Shooters Association (AZSA) Rules

 1. All participants must be familiar with NRA Gun Safety Rules

 2. All participants must complete a safety class prior to shooting their first match.

 3. Eye and ear protection must be worn at all times!
 This includes spectators.

-4. All AZSA matches are considered “cold ranges”.
-No shooter may handle a firearm outside of a designated safety area unless instructed by the RO.
+4. All AZSA matches shall be conducted on a “cold range”.
+On a “cold range”, no firearms may be loaded until the shooter is at the loading table, preparing to shoot a caper.
+At the end of the caper, the shooter must clear all weapons and “show clear” to the Range Officer (RO).
+No shooter may handle a firearm outside of a designated safety area unless instructed to do so by the RO.
 Handguns may be carried in a holster, unloaded with the hammer down.
-All un-holstered guns must be stored in safe locations until ready for use.
+All handguns and long guns must be stored unloaded, in a safe manner, until at to the loading table.

 5. The point at which a shooter is downrange defines 180 degrees.
 If a shooter’s muzzle breaks the 180 degree mark (the muzzle is pointed 1 degree up-range), it is a match DQ.

 6. If a shooter fires a gun deemed unsafe by the RO, it is considered an accidental discharge (AD).
 An AD is a match DQ.
 To avoid AD DQs the shooter must keep his finger off of the trigger until a target is engaged.
 The shooter cannot have his finger in the trigger guard moving between target arrays or during reloads.
 The RO may call “trigger” to warn a shooter of an infraction.
 If the RO feels it is necessary to DQ a shooter because of too many “trigger” calls he may do so.

 7. Any pistol and rifle rounds fired from an elevated gun that leave the range will result in an automatic match DQ!
 All pistol and rifle rounds must never leave the range and should always impact a berm or a safe backstop.